ADVRHumanoids/wb_mpc_centauro/README.md

 Notice that `catkin build` commands can take a lot of time!
 Make sure to run this when you have other things to do in parallel or take a coffee!!!

 ### Docker-based installation and deployment
 We provide the docker image needed to run everything inside a docker container using Ubuntu 20.04 and ros noetic.
 All the docker-related files are in the `.devcontainer` folder in this repo.
+To start with, run `xhost +` in a terminal on your host, so that all users have access to X.

 **Deployment through terminal:** Inside the `.devcontainer` folder you can find three main scripts, `build.sh`, `run.sh`, `attach.sh`.
 Navigate to this folder and you can use them as follows from your terminal: